 Michael Chu is a partner with McDermott Will & Emery in Chicago.
 Michael focuses his practice on all aspects of intellectual property law.
 As an experienced litigator for over 28 years, Mr. Chu handles complex IP cases before the federal courts and the International Trade Commission (ITC).
 Mr. Chu also supervises the prosecution of patent and trademark applications and leads inter partes review teams before the Patent Trial and Appeal Board.
 Mr. Chu also has extensive experience working with domestic and international clients on cross-border transactions, IP portfolio growth, licensing, government regulation, outsourcing and import/export issues in Asia and Europe.

 Attorney June Htun has been practicing Immigration and Nationality Law since 2009.
 She is tri-lingual in English, Spanish and Burmese.
 June graduated from the John Marshall Law School in Chicago, Illinois with a Juris Doctor degree.
-June is a solo practitioner with offices in Chicago, Illinois and Aurora, Illinois.
-The majority of her practice is in U.S. Immigration and Nationality Law, concentrating on: removal/deportation proceedings, humanitarian visas and family based immigration.
+June is a solo practitioner with an office in Chicago, Illinois.
+The majority of her practice is in U.S. Immigration and Nationality Law, concentrating on removal/deportation proceedings, humanitarian visas and family-based immigration.
 She appears at U.S. immigration courts, and United States Citizenship and Immigration Services field offices throughout the U.S. June also practices federal litigation before various U.S. Circuit and District courts nationwide.